h1ds/h1ds/doc/intro/install.rst

 H1DS is  known to run on  Python 2.7.
-It  is built using the  Django web framework,  currently  version 1.3  which  supports  Python 2.4  to  2.7, however  it  is unlikely  Python  2.4  or 2.5  will  work  due to  other libraries used by H1DS.
+It  is built using the  Django web framework, currently version 1.5 which supports Python 2.6.5 and above.

 .. note::